SubParSuperCar/rbx-value-wrapper/README.md

-# rbx-value-wrapper
+# rbx-value-wrapper (Value Wrapper)

-A Luau (Roblox) Object-Oriented class for encapsulating values with changed events and predicate functions.
+A simple and useful Luau (Roblox) Object-Oriented class for encapsulating values like ValueBase Objects.